saghul/pyuv/docs/dns.rst

 ===============================================================

-.. py:function:: pyuv.util.getaddrinfo(loop, cb, ...)
+.. py:function:: pyuv.util.getaddrinfo(loop, ... , callback=None)

-    Asyncronous equivalent of `socket.getaddrinfo`.
-This function returns a `GAIRequest` object which has a `cancel()` method that can be called in order to cancel the request.
+    Equivalent of `socket.getaddrinfo`.
+When `callback` is not None, this function returns a `GAIRequest` object which has a `cancel()` method that can be called in order to cancel the request.

     Callback signature: ``callback(result, errorno)``.

+    When `callback` is None, this function is synchronous.

-.. py:function:: pyuv.util.getnameinfo(loop, cb, ...)
+.. py:function:: pyuv.util.getnameinfo(loop, ... , callback=None)

-    Asyncronous equivalent of `socket.getnameinfo`.
-This function returns a `GNIRequest` object which has a `cancel()` method that can be called in order to cancel the request.
+    Equivalent of `socket.getnameinfo`.
+When `callback` is not None, this function returns a `GNIRequest` object which has a `cancel()` method that can be called in order to cancel the request.

     Callback signature: ``callback(result, errorno)``.

+    When `callback` is None, this function is synchronous.

 .. note::
     libuv used to bundle c-ares in the past, so the c-ares bindings